Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Introducing and

 \subsection{PCS-Informed Model Recommendation}

-One rarely has sufficient prior knowledge of the problem structure in order to make definitive choices for $\tilde\Psi$, $\mathcal{M}$ and $m$.
-Further, even if there is prior information, a practitioner might be left with multiple choices (e.g., using lasso or ridge for $\mathcal{M}$).
-To address this challenge, we briefly discuss two approaches inspired by the PCS framework \citep{yu2020veridical} to help practitioners make these modeling choices in a data-driven manner, and defer details to Appendix \ref{supp:PCS_model}.
+A key advantage of the \rfmethod~and \method~framework is its flexibility, enabling the practitioner to tailor the choice of feature augmentation $\tilde\Psi$, regularized GLM $\mathcal{M}$, and similarity metric $m$ to best reflect their prior knowledge and problem structure under study.
+For example, using robust regression (e.g., Huber regression) and a robust similarity metric (e.g., negative Huber loss) can improve the performance in the presence of gross measurement errors or outliers (see Section~\ref{sec:sims}).
+However, one rarely has sufficient prior knowledge of the problem structure in order to make definitive choices for $\tilde\Psi$, $\mathcal{M}$ and $m$.
+Further, even if there is prior information, a practitioner might be left with multiple choices (e.g., using lasso or ridge regularization in $\mathcal{M}$).
+To address this challenge, we briefly discuss two approaches inspired by the PCS framework \citep{yu2020veridical, yu2024veridical} to help practitioners make these modeling choices in a data-driven manner, and defer details to Appendix \ref{supp:PCS_model}.